jheckel-dev/portfolio/README.md

 Like the navbar, getting the about me header and the related text to line up with a border between them has ended up being trickier than I had expected.

+Tables!
+The answer is tables thats how yo keep everything organized and consistent!